Pregnancy & Counseling

-Regardless if you’re young or old, if it’s your first or fourth kid, all parents should receive some form of counseling.
-Believe it or not there are many forms of counseling besides going to a doctor’s office and sitting for an hour while you spill your guts all over Dr. Gilbert’s desk.
-Talking to a doctor is a reasonable thing to do, seeing how professionals are experienced, but you can also talk to your friends and family.
-You can join a support group or form a support group for families.
-Books, mentors and other woman who have been pregnant can offer some of the best advice.
+Regardless of whether you’re young or old, whether it’s your first kid or your fourth, all parents should receive some form of counseling.
+Believe it or not, there are other forms of counseling than going to a doctor’s office and spilling your guts all over your doctor’s desk.
+Talking to a doctor is a reasonable thing to do, but you can also talk to your friends and family.
+You can join or form a support group for families.
+Books, mentors, and other woman who have been pregnant are all great sources of counseling.

 Books and Groups